What is an editorial calendar? 5 ways of creating the best one

 Editorial calendar vs. content calendar

-Before getting started, let’s get one thing out of the way.
-An editorial calendar and a content calendar are not the same things.
-It’s easy to get confused between the two, and you’ll see many people use the terms interchangeably, but both have different functions you should be aware of.
+It’s easy to get confused between the two, and you’ll see many people use the terms interchangeably, but both have different functions.

-Now let’s talk about content calendars.
-What a content calendar does is outline a day-by-day plan for executing your content marketing strategy.
-And since it’s planned around a shorter time frame, you’ll be able to include all the details of what kind of content you will be publishing daily.
+A content calendar outlines a day-by-day plan for executing your content marketing strategy.
+And since it’s planned around a shorter time frame, you’ll be able to include all the details of what kind of content you publish daily.

 In a content calendar, you will also include details such as how to repurpose content across your various company channels and what you can do to make it more specific and relevant to your audience.